stefanotorresi/facile-it.github.io/content/blog/eng/codemotion-2016.md

 toc: true
 ---

 *«Learn or die»*.
-These are the words with which [**Codemotion Milan 2016**](http://milan2016.codemotionworld.com/) started on 25th November.
+These are the words with which [**Codemotion Milan 2016**](http://milan2016.codemotionworld.com/) started on the 25th of November.
 Most of our development team attended this tech conference like the [previous year](http://engineering.facile.it/blog/ita/facile-it-devs-codemotion-milan-2015/).
 Moreover [Facile.it](http://www.facile.it) was present at the event as a sponsor with his stand looking for new talent.

-During the event we also officially announced the second [**#FacileHack**](http://hackathon.facile.it/) planned for the next year.
+During the event we also officially **announced the second [#FacileHack](http://hackathon.facile.it/) hackathon**, which is planned for **march 2017**.

 This post would be a short recap of some talks in chronological order.
 The choice of the talks is based on the personal taste of the various members of the editorial staff of Facile.it Engineering blog.
+Enjoy!

 ![A part of Facile Dev Team](/images/codemotion-2016/codemotion_2016.jpg)